rishirajrsawant/Social-Distancing/README.md

 Using, Histogram of Oriented Gradients, people are detected and pairwise distances are calculated.

-For more information and queries, please feel free to email me.

 Application demo:

 ![Social Distancing using OpenCV and Android](app-demo/HOG.gif)

 Screenshots: